Aakashcchauhan/Manglan-MERN-E-commerce/README.md

-# 🛍️ Mangalan - A Modern E-Commerce Solution
+# 🛍️ Manglan - A Modern E-Commerce Solution

-Mangalan is a fully responsive and production-ready e-commerce website built using modern web development technologies.
+Manglan is a fully responsive and production-ready e-commerce website built using modern web development technologies.
 This project demonstrates a secure, scalable, and modular approach to building a complete full-stack web application.

 ## 🚀 Live Demo
 [Live Site URL](#)